Here are some FAQ about eyelash extensions…

 What about these new 3D Russian Volume Lashes that I have heard whispers about?

 These are absolutely stunning lashes and Lady Lash are amongst a handful of salons across Australia offering this new technique, after receiving completing a masterclass with international lash judge Zsinett Nagy!
-Basically it involves applying silk or mink eyelash extensions using a slightly different application method, where 2, 3, 4 or even 5 extremely light-weight extensions are applied in a fanned-out way, to each natural lash, creating intense volume with a soft, fluffy look.
+Basically it involves applying silk or mink eyelash extensions using a slightly different application method, where between 3-7 extremely light-weight extensions are applied in a fanned-out way, to each natural lash, creating intense volume with a soft, fluffy look.
 Because the fibres used are so incredibly light, they bond very well and last longer than classic eyelash extensions.
 For more information, please see our recent blog post on our Volume Lashes.

 Volume lashes are really wonderful for those with naturally fine or sparse lashes – because you can have a much thicker look without the extra weight.
 Our highly talented lash stylists hand-make all our volume fans during the application (no premade fans are used in our treatments) – for better retention and a softer feeling.